beyondwords-io/player/doc/building-your-own-ui.md

 Currently, all of the data for the player comes from the /player endpoint which is public and cached for five minutes.
 You could call this yourself and build your own user-interface on top of this data.

-However, please keep in mind that you will lose out on many key features of the player, such as BeyondWords Analytics, Google Analytics, support for adverts, [Segments Playback](./doc/segments-playback.md), Media Session API support, etc.
+However, please keep in mind that you will lose out on many key features of the player, such as BeyondWords Analytics, support for Google Analytics, support for adverts, [Segments Playback](./doc/segments-playback.md), Media Session API support, etc.

 [< back to README](https://github.com/BeyondWords-io/player#readme)